prebid/prebid.github.io/adops/deals.md

 ### Step 4: Attach Creatives to Line Items

-Like all line items, those that represent deals have to be associated with creatives that correctly pass the `adid` back to Prebid.js for display.
+Like all line items, those that represent deals need to be associated with creatives that pass the correct adid back to Prebid.js for display.

-e.g. if the line item is targeted to hb_deal_pubmatic, then the creative needs to send hb_adid_pubmatic in the creative.
+e.g. if the line item is targeted to `hb_deal_pubmatic`, then the creative needs to send `hb_adid_pubmatic` in the creative.
 Like this:

     <script src = "https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js"></script>
     <script>